 Betsy Ross House

 Meet Phillis, a free African American woman who was born into slavery in Philadelphia.
 She went to school to learn to read and was then indentured where she acquired valuable domestic skills, such as cooking and laundry, which she used to support herself when she received her freedom at the age of 21.
 As a free woman of color, Phillis lived in a growing and active community of free blacks in 18th century Philadelphia.
-Though her work was hard, as a free and educated women, she enjoyed a degree of independence that many were looking for in 18th century Philadelphia.
-Below are future dates Phillis will be Betsy Ross House.
+Though her work was hard as a free and educated woman, she enjoyed a degree of independence that many were looking for in 18th century Philadelphia.

 Plan your group trip to Historic Philadelphia with unique experiences from the Betsy Ross House, Franklin Square, and Once Upon A Nation!
 From interactive Storytelling tours and Philadelphia-themed mini golf to performances by historic reenactors, it's all listed right here!